Healthy Homes Assessment Brown Owl

 Home Assessments Brown Owl for Rental Properties

-There are a variety of things to be able to examine during the house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
-The most common are:
+There are many concerns to be able to examine in the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+Some examples include:

 • Do you have enough drainage? draught-stopping?

-The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling could be significant for landlords and property managers.
-For specialist assistance, get in touch today to book your rental property house assessment.
+The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can be extremely costly for property owners and landlords.
+For expert guidance, contact us today to book your rental properties home evaluation.

 home assessments for rental properties